Disjunctive sequence

 obtained by splicing exponentially long strings of 0s into the shortlex ordering of all binary strings.
 Most of this sequence consists of long runs of 0s, and so it is not normal, but it is still disjunctive.

+The complexity function of a disjunctive sequence S over an alphabet of size k is pS(n) = kn.

 A disjunctive sequence is recurrent but never uniformly recurrent/almost periodic.

 Examples

 The following result can be used to generate a variety of disjunctive sequences: